 The consumption of this pepper is relatively recent.
 It has an exotic taste close to that of passion fruit.
 It is close to Sichuan pepper and its lemony aromas.
 On the nose, it develops hay scents.

 Ruta Chalepensis is a spice commonly used in Ethiopia.
-It is consumed in all its parts: leaves, branches, roots, fruits and flowers.
+All parts of it are consumed: leaves, branches, roots, fruits and flowers.
 These are the fruits that I have chosen to introduce you to.

 Ruta chalepensis is known under different names:

-Ruta Chalepensis grows between 1,500 and 3,000 metres above sea level.
-This bush can reach a height of 1.5 meters.
+The Ruta Chalepensis grows between 1,500 and 3,000 metres above sea level.
+This bush can reach a height of 1.5 m.
 It flowers from May to July.
-Once the flowers have wilted, the peppercorns are harvested by hand and have a pronounced sweet and slightly pungent taste.
+Once the flowers have wilted, the peppercorns are harvested by hand and have a strong sweet and slightly pungent taste.

-Both the leaves and the peppercorns are eaten, but in different ways: The leaves: they are used to flavour certain cheeses.
+Leaves like passion peppercorns are eaten, but in different ways: Leaves: they are used to flavour certain cheeses.
 They can also be dried and crushed and eaten for their worming properties.
 Peppercorns: they are used in cooking at the end of cooking

 The first traces of this plant date back to just before the year 0, and it is mentioned in the Bible as the bush in which Jesus Christ hid in order not to be arrested by Roman soldiers.

 Passion pepper is native to Syria and more particularly Aleppo.
-In ancient times, Ruta chalepensis was used as an anti-venom against snake bites.
+During antiquity, Ruta chalepensis was used in the composition of an anti-venom against snake bites.

-Don't play with the pepper of passion!
+Don't play with passion pepper!
 While it can be excellent for your health, it can also be dangerous in very high doses.
-This is why I ask you not to use it as a "homemade medicine" without talking to your doctor.
+This is why I ask you not to use it as a "home remedy" without talking to your doctor.

 It has a reputation for getting rid of diarrhea, flu-like conditions, colds and other common ailments (head, stomach, etc.).
 Europeans use it partially in treatments for typhoid, scarlet fever, jaundice and toothache.

-More importantly, at a certain dosage, the fruits of Ruta Chalepensis can have a catastrophic effect and cause hemorrhages, abortions, miscarriages, vomiting and other gastroenteritis.
+More importantly, at a certain dosage, the fruits of the Ruta Chalepensis can have a catastrophic effect and cause haemorrhages, abortions, miscarriages, vomiting and other gastroenteritis.

-However, the lethal dose is more than high as with tonka bean and nutmeg.
+However, the lethal dose is more than high as with the tonka bean and nutmeg.

 So just use it in your kitchen like any other pepper without experimenting medically!